eh7/eh7-p2pay-client/README.md

-P2pay Web Browser cClient for The COP Network
+P2pay Web Browser Client for The COP Network
 --

 This is the repository of the p2pay web browser client implmentation for the COP network.
 The software described and outlined in this document is a work in progress.